RIPmr/document/docs/RaindropFXPro/RaindropFXHDRP350.md

 <div align=center><img width="80%" src="_pics/RFXHD_200/hd (13).png"/></div>

-#### About physical calculation {docsify-ignore}
+#### Default physical calculation (without using force LUT) {docsify-ignore}
-!>The default physical calculation of RaindropFX is based on the UV space, which means that the water droplets will flow downward along the V-axis of the UV space, that is to say, water droplets' movement depends entirely on the way of UV division.
+!>The default physical calculation of RaindropFX is based on the UV space, which means that if force LUT is not used, the water droplets will flow downward along the V-axis of the UV space, which water droplets' movement depends entirely on the way of UV division.

 As shown in the figure below, there are two different UV division methods for the same cylinder model: